ALife-Newsletter/Newsletter/edition_020/30_minilife.md

 Can we create life de novo?

 This remains one of the grand aims of the artificial life community, both for the study of life-as-it-is, and also for life-as-it-could-be.
-(Christopher Langton mentioned in his 1989 essay that, "One way to pursue the study of artificial life [is] to attempt to create life in vitro.)
+(Christopher Langton mentioned in his 1989 essay that, "One way to pursue the study of artificial life [is] to attempt to create life in vitro.")

 But this is not an easy task, as anyone involved in artificial life will tell you.
 Since we're still in disagreement about what the minimal conditions would be to call a system "living", and perhaps even less clear on how we would identify that these conditions have been met, it is perhaps no surprise that we don't see many (funded) long-term projects that are driven by the idea of trying to create life from scratch.